LafyOjo/Kubernetes-Credential-Stuffing-and-API-Poisoning/README.md

 - `LOGIN_WITH_SHOP` – set to `true` to also log into Sock Shop when authenticating (default `false`).
 - `SOCK_SHOP_URL` – base URL for Sock Shop when forwarding registrations (default `http://localhost:8080`).
 - `ANOMALY_DETECTION` – set to `true` to enable ML-based request anomaly checks (default `false`).
+- `REAUTH_PER_REQUEST` – set to `true` to require the user's password on every API call (default `false`).
+  When enabled, clients must supply the password again via the `X-Reauth-Password` header.
+The helper script `scripts/reauth_client.py` demonstrates prompting for the password before each request.

 Example `.env`: